 - Terms of sale and any seller-assisted financing

-Closing on the house takes place when the steps of the escrow are done.
-At this time, all payments and dues for inspections, title insurance and real estate commissions are taken.
-You'll then secure the title to the home and the title insurance gets dispersed as outlined in the escrow instructions.
+Upon finishing of all portions of the escrow, closing can take place.
+At this time, all payments and fees for inspections, title insurance and real estate commissions are paid out.
+Title to the house is then transferred to you as now current homeowner and related title insurance is issued as outlined in the escrow instructions.

-At the close of escrow, fees are paid in an acceptable form to the escrow.
-You'll know when it's time to submit the form of payment.
+At the close of escrow, payments of funds are made in an acceptable form to the escrow.
+I'll keep you updated on what comes next.